raikel/mcrops/README.rst

 Example usages
 ============

-Here is some example usages of `mcrops`.
+Here is a basic example usages of `mcrops`.

 .. code-block:: python